danschultz/stream_transformers/README.md

 # stream_transformers

-This library provides a set of stream transformer for Dart's `Stream` class.
+This library provides a set of stream transformers for Dart's `Stream` class.

 These transformers are used internally by [Frappe].
 If you're looking for a more featured functional reactive programming (FRP) library for Dart, you should look there.